No Products in the Cart

 It may be worth considering a split queen or split king size mattress if one partner has a different preference in terms of firmness or support.

 When shopping for a bed, one decision many consumers face is whether to choose a king size or a smaller option.
-While it may be more practical to choose the latter in terms of space constraints, there are several benefits to opting for a king size bed.
+While it may be more practical to choose the latter in terms of space constraints, there are several reasons to upgrade to a king mattress.

 Having enough space to move around comfortably can make all the difference in achieving deep, restful slumber.
 A king size bed offers just that - extra room to stretch out and relax.
 Not only does this bring added comfort, but it also allows for flexibility in terms of sharing the bed with a partner or sleeping with children or pets.